Chill-Penguin/strata/README.md

 1. **Build stacks** – Render infrastructure, configuration, or any other text file from composable templates (via Jinja).
 2. **Scaffold projects** – Generate new project folder structures (similar to `django-admin startapp`) from predefined blueprints.

-This README focuses on *using* Strata, not its internal architecture.

 ---

 ## Installation & Setup